tzeyuan/BMOTicketing/README.md

-This is the BMO online ticketing system that allow user to purchase concert ticket, join community and e-store shopping.
+This is the BMO online ticketing system that allow user to view ticket details and purchase concert ticket, join community to post questions and shop on merchandise shop.
-This ticketing system includes home page, login and signup page, event page, ticket details page, merchandise page,community page,about us page, payment page and profile page.